highlando/academic-kickstart/content/post/covid-19-is-it-over-soon/index.md

  * *France* and *Germany* still in exponential growth.

 {{% alert note %}}
-I will update the plots and the interpetations on a daily basis.
+I will update the plots and the interpretations on a daily basis.
 {{% /alert  %}}

 ## Other Things that can be Seen